Gilbert, Burton

 It transpires 2 older brothers were also recorded artists:

-CHARLES GILBERT (1819-1848) has no attributable work to his name but likely was taught by his father.
-His marriage in March 1847 in Sheffield records him an "Artist" of Hull.
-A year later, the HULL PACKET of the 20th of October 1848 records "October 18, aged 29, suddenly much lamented, Mr.Charles Gilbert, artist, late of the Victoria Rooms Hull".
+CHARLES GILBERT (1819-1848) : has no attributable work to his name but likely was taught by his father.
+His marriage at Sheffield in March 1847 records him an "Artist" of Hull.
+A year later, the HULL PACKET 20th October 1848 records "October 18, aged 29, suddenly much lamented, Mr.Charles Gilbert, artist, late of the Victoria Rooms Hull".

-HENRY GILBERT (1822-after 1866) is recorded due to a recently discovered bust-sized work cut and skilfully embellished with bronze highlights.
+HENRY GILBERT (1822-after 1866) : is recorded due to a recently discovered bust-sized work cut and very skilfully embellished with bronze highlights.
 The work, ca.1840, is housed in a papier mâché frame bearing an unrecorded trade label re "H.GILBERT ARTIST of REGENT ST. LONDON and 73 PRINCES ST. EDINBURGH.".
-While remaining his only verified work, Henry Gilbert also appears in the CUMBERLAND PACKET of the 14th of September 1841, offering "CORRECT LIKENESSES either in BLACK OR COLOURS taken by MR. and MRS. H. GILBERT".
+While remaining his only verified work, Henry Gilbert also appears in the CUMBERLAND PACKET 14th September 1841, offering "CORRECT LIKENESSES either in BLACK OR COLOURS taken by MR. and MRS. H. GILBERT".

-For the next 27 years he is absent from records until committed to Derby Asylum in September 1878.
-He is recorded dying there the following month on October the 31st.
+For the next 27 years Burton Gilbert is seemingly absent from records until committed to Derby Asylum in September 1878.
+He is recorded dying there the following month on 31st.
+October.
+His place of interrment is unknown.

 Additional research about Burton Gilbert: